MET529 Applied Business Analytics

 Written term paper.

-Students may work on the written term paper individually or collaborate in groups of size equal to up to 3 persons.
+Students may work on the written term paper individually or collaborate in groups of to 3 persons.
 The term paper must be written in English.
+All details regarding the term paper will be posted on Canvas at the start of the course.

 Re-take is offered the semester after the course was offered for students who signed up for the initial evaluation.